 It is interesting that a second metal button outfit has been identified, and both outfits have the same red flannel shirt.

-> The CPK logo changes colour/look.
-This most likely happened due to changes over time but may also be caused by the factory.
+> The CPK logo changes in colour/look.
+This most likely happened due to changes over time, but may also be caused by the factory.
 I do not know at this time.